Es-Kay-Darling/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create an empty file  called hello
+add execute permission to the owner of the file hello